nsaripalli/eau2/report/report.md

   you want to run (like linus).
 Then, run the server with "-ip 127.0.0.1".
   Next, run the client you chose (in a seperate shell/terminal).
 When the client has completed, press enter on the server session to initiate graceful shutdown.

+As of 4/22

+  - Word Count is fully demonstrable

+  - Sorer is tested and up to date for complex data files

+  - Documentation has been increased

+  - Wait_and_get is more robust, now capable of waiting on local keys